wolfsbane9513/PAN-card-tampering/readme.md

 python app.py
 You will get url copy it and paste in browser.
 Step 7: You have sample_data folder where you can get images to test.

+When deploying on heroku-
+Ensure
+1.Add an Aptfile in your project directory and add the below file libsm6 libxrender1 libfontconfig1 libice6
+NOTE: Aptfile should not have any .txt or any other extension.
+Just like the Procfile

+2.Push the edited code to Github

+3. In heroku dashboard,
+goto your-app --> settings --> buildpacks --> add buildpacks --> https://github.com/heroku/heroku-buildpack-apt.git

+copy and paste this link --> add buildpack

+Deploy your app